kowainik/summoner/README.md

 TODO: screenshot

 The TUI window opens with the pre-filled information received from a config file and command-line arguments.
-However, it's possible to change any field you would like.
+However, it's possible to change any field as per your needs.

-At the screenshot you can see that you'll be given a few text fields to fill in or some checkboxes to represent boolean values of the configurations.
-To help you fill in the correct input, there are some ⓘ info messages in the `Errors` section, which give additional details on the current field.
+In the screenshot you can see that you'll be given a few text fields to fill in or some checkboxes that represent boolean values of the configurations.
+To help you fill in the correct input, there are some ⓘ info messages in the `Status` section, which give additional details about the current field.

 To help you navigate between the form fields here are the available hotkeys: